 The AMD Ryzen PRO has clearer branding and differentiation.
 Take note that the Intel vPro is not a microprocessor but a platform consisting of different hardware-based technologies that are included in vPro-branded Intel Core or Intel Xeon processors.
 The AMD Ryzen PRO is a specific business-class segment of processors under the Ryzen line of microprocessors.
 These microprocessors are designed for the following business applications:

 • Enterprise Computing: These processors are designed for high-performance enterprise computing applications.
 These include virtualization, database, and analytics.

 • Workstation Computing: They are also suitable for high-performance workstation computing.
 These include graphic design and video editing.

 • Thin Client Computing: These processors can also be used for thin client computing applications.
 These include point-of-sale systems and remote computing.

-What makes these processors ideal for computers placed in a business environment is that they offer additional features not found in non-PRO Ryzen processors.
+What makes these processors ideal for desktop computers or mobile workstations placed in a business environment is that they offer additional features not found in non-PRO Ryzen processors.
 These revolve around better and dedicated or exclusive security and management technologies and functionalities built on top of suitable processing capabilities and power efficiency.